Date: 2017-12-25 (and 2022-12-06)

 There can be complications in the process of compiling software.
 Maybe a library on which programs are dependent, have changed since the time, their source-code was written.
 Or the source-code just has bugs.

-So the people, who create the Linux-distributions, manage to compile source-code for the platforms, their distribution supports.
 As a result, there are executable files, that work on these platforms.
 These files are then put into rpm-packages.

 So, if a user is looking for a certain program, he should check, if his distribution provides a rpm-package of it and install it from there.